AlexeyZubar/Evaluation-Selection/README.md

 ```sh
 poetry run train -d <path to csv with data> -s <path to save trained model>
 ```

+If nothing starts, then change src.Forest.train:train in the pyproject.toml file to Forest.train:train, since it only starts for me with the path specified through src .

 You can configure additional options (such as hyperparameters) in the CLI.
 To get a full list of them, use help:
 ```sh
 poetry run train --help